Self-responsibility

 Client-centred Treatment

-Pain clinics may be focussed on the principle of pain management.
+Pain clinics focus on the principle of pain management

-Exhaustion and Fatigue from Chronic Pain makes Self-help Difficult
+Exhaustion and Fatigue due to Pain makes Self-help Difficult

 Pain, especially ongoing pain can be exhausting.